Christ Church (Moscow, Idaho): Beliefs

-Christ Church is a Calvinist church, holding conservative views.
-Its ministers are proponents of postmillennialism and have been described as holding to a form of dominion theology.
+Christ Church is a Reformed church, holding conservative views.
+Its ministers are proponents of postmillennialism and have been described as holding to a form of dominion theology known as Christian reconstructionism.
 It is known for its promotion of Christian education and biblical courtship, and for its opposition to liberalism and feminism as being contrary to the Christian faith.
 Christ Church also holds to biblical inerrancy and adheres to the Westminster Standards, the Three Forms of Unity, and the Apostles' and Nicene Creeds.
 It is a charter member of the Communion of Reformed Evangelical Churches.

 Heath Druzin, host of NPR's podcast Extremely American, describes the church as "a major player, if not the major player" in the Christian nationalist movement nationwide.

 The church has drawn attention for its vocal opposition, and active resistance to federal and local restrictions meant to halt the spread of COVID-19.
 The church's head pastor, Douglas Wilson, has posted on his blog and on YouTube to call on his followers to "resist openly, in concert with any others in your same position", which he said would constitute "an example of a free people refusing to go along with their own enslavement".
 Wilson's remarks, which also warned "we are not yet in a hot civil war, with shooting and all, but we are in a cold war/civil war", drew condemnation from prominent evangelicals.